Uncategorized9 min read

 Office Decommissioning Guide: A Complete Overview of the Liquidation Process

-Complete overview of the office decommissioning and asset liquidation process.
-Covers lease review, asset disposition, IT disposal, hazmat, restoration, and more.
+Complete overview of the office decommissioning and asset liquidation process, lease compliance, and regulatory standards from Vector Installation Services.

 April 5, 2024